microsoft/forecasting/README.md

 5. Run the [LightGBM single-round](examples/oj_retail/python/00_quick_start/lightgbm_single_round.ipynb) notebook under the `00_quick_start` folder.
 Make sure that the selected Jupyter kernel is `forecasting_env`.

-For detailed instructions on how to set up your environment and run examples provided in the repository, on local or a remote machine, please navigate to the [Setup Guide](./docs/SETUP.md).
+If you have any issues with the above setup, or want to find more detailed instructions on how to set up your environment and run examples provided in the repository, on local or a remote machine, please navigate to the [Setup Guide](./docs/SETUP.md).

 ## Getting Started (R)